microsoft/SparseSC/README.md

 Though the fitting methods do not require such structure, the typical setup is where we have panel data of an outcome variable `Y` for `T` time periods for `N` observation units (customer, computers, etc.).
 We may additionally have some baseline characteristics `X` about the units.
 In the treatment effect setting, we will also have a discrete change in treatment status (e.g. some policy change) at time, `T0`, for a select group of units.
 When there is treatment, we can think of the pre-treatment data as [`X`, `Y_pre`] and post-treatment data as [`Y_post`].

-A note of notation: When thinking of treatment effect estimation via `estimate_effects()`, the parameters `Y` and `X` are as they are described here in the analysts problem.
-Depend on the exact model-type used (see below) this may get translated into different `fit`-type problems in terms of features and targets, so the `Y` and `X` used by those methods will be different.

 ```py
 import SparseSC